apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 removed and re-created) the supervisor will refuse to start and in-flight tasks will fail.
 This operation enables you to recover from this condition.

-Note that the supervisor must be running for this endpoint to be available.
+The supervisor must be running for this endpoint to be available.

-### Terminating supervisors
+### Terminate supervisors

 Sending a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/terminate` terminates a supervisor and causes all associated indexing tasks managed by this supervisor to immediately stop and begin publishing their segments.
 This supervisor will still exist in the metadata store and its history may be retrieved with the supervisor history API, but will not be listed in the 'get supervisors' API response nor can its configuration or status report be retrieved.
 The only way this supervisor can start again is by submitting a functioning supervisor spec to the create API.

 ### Capacity planning